You need to see DPS gear in action. Get a live demo with our engineers.

 Nuisance alarms desensitize your staff to alarm reports.
 Your people can start to believe that all alarms are nonessential alarms.
 Eventually, they may stop responding even to critical alarms.
 Look for a master that includes tools to filter out nuisance alarms.

 A SCADA system is a long-term investment that will last for as long as 10 to 15 years.
 So you need to make sure it will support your future growth for up to 15 years.

 The best SCADA systems support multiple backup masters in separate locations.
 If the primary master fails, a second master on the network automatically takes over.
-There is no interruption of monitoring and control functions.
+There is no interruption of monitoring and process control in this SCADA system.

 Support for a lot of protocols and equipment types.

 Early SCADA systems were built on closed, proprietary protocols.
-Single-vendor solutions aren't a great idea.
-Vendors sometimes drop support for their products or even just go out of business.
-Support for a lot of open protocols safeguards your SCADA system against unplanned obsolescence.
+Single-vendor solutions aren't a great idea, vendors sometimes drop support for their products or even just go out of business.
+Support for a lot of open protocols safeguards your system against unplanned obsolescence.